hathora/builder/docs/builder/auth.md

-# Authentication
+# Hathora Builder - Concepts: Authentication

 User authentication is critical for establishing user identity.
-It allows Hathora to know which user called a method, and also which users are subscribed to a state and need to be sent updates.
+It allows Hathora Builder to know which user called a method, and also which users are subscribed to a state and need to be sent updates.
 Authentication also allows users to transfer their session from once device to another.

-Hathora implements authentication using json web tokens (JWTs).
+Hathora Builder implements authentication using json web tokens (JWTs).
 When the client successfully calls one of the available login methods, they obtain a JWT token which they can use for subsequent communication with the server.

 ## Providers

-Hathora's authentication system is designed to be flexible to allow for many different authentication providers.
+Hathora Builder's authentication system is designed to be flexible to allow for many different authentication providers.
 You configure the providers for your application in the `auth` block of `hathora.yml`.
 At this time, the following providers are supported:

 ### Anonymous login